LASOR: Learning Accurate 3D Human Pose and Shape Via Synthetic Occlusion-Aware Data and Neural Mesh Rendering: Technical approach

 \section{Technical approach}

-In the following section, we first describe the Skinned Multi-Person Linear model (SMPL) briefly and the basic notations defined in this paper.
+\IEEEPARstart{I}{n} the following section, we first describe the Skinned Multi-Person Linear model (SMPL) briefly and the basic notations defined in this paper.
 More details about the data generation are then provided.
 After that, the regression network and the loss function are presented in detail.